berkansezer77/home-assistant/custom-cards/weather-card/README.md

 ## Booleans:

-I used 8 booleans and 1 template.
+I used 8 booleans, 1 template and 1 automation.
 Create booleans from helpers section.
 Don't forget to select "Toggle" in the helpers section.

 - input_boolean.theme
 - input_boolean.weather_report